I love to entertain. I also love to save money. Therefore, it’s been a bit of a hobby of mine to come up with cheap party food ideas.

 And bonus: it’s the healthier choice as well.
 Now, onto some dessert options.

 Okay, I hesitate to share this recipe as I have a reputation for making the best chocolate chip cookies EVER.
-Nearly everywhere I bring these cookies, I’ve got someone begging me for the recipe.
-I’m not sure I want to share this status, but here goes.
+Nearly everywhere I bring these cookies, someone begs me for the recipe.
+I’m unsure I want to share this status, but here goes.

 - 2 sticks butter, softened (real butter only – organic if possible)